 Trigger point Who?
-Action Attendance of 95-97% Class teacher/ form tutor Class teacher/form tutor contacts parents.
+Action Attendance of 100% to 97% This is an acceptable level.
+No further action required.
+Attendance of 95-97% Class teacher/ form tutor Class teacher/form tutor monitors.
 Phase leader made aware of absence.
-Conversation logged on CPOMS.
-Attendance of 91.1-94.9% Phase Lead Phase Lead contacts parents via email or phone offering support and an in person meeting set up.
-Letter 1 re attendance concern sent to parents/carers.
-Conversation logged on CPOMS.
-Attendance of 89-91% Head/Attendance Officers Attendance meeting for parents/carers and Head/Attendance officers to discuss strategies of how to support the family with attendance.
+Logged on CPOMS.
+Attendance of 95% to 90% Phase Lead Reasons for child's absence are discussed internally.
+Phase Lead contacts parents via email or phone offering support and an in-person meeting is set up if necessary.
+If attendance concern is noted, then Letter 1 re attendance concern sent to parents/carers.
+Logged on CPOMS.
+Attendance of below 90% Head/Attendance Officers If there is an ongoing concern for the continued absence then internal discussions will take place and Attendance meeting for parents/carers and Head/Attendance officers to discuss strategies of how to support the family with attendance.
 Letter 2 re attendance concern sent to parents/carers.
-Conversation logged on CPOMS.
-Continued decline after meeting with Head/DSL Final Warning Letter sent to parents/carers.
+Logged on CPOMS.
+Continued decline after meeting with Head/DSL Head/Attendance Officers Final Warning Letter sent to parents/carers.
 Continued decline after Final Warning Letter Head/Attendance Officers Referral to EWO caseload officer.